-Especially if you have had help from coach with your resume and online profile, you might think, isn’t that enough?
+Especially if you have had help from a coach with your resume and online profile, you might think, isn’t that enough?

-A good recruiter is like a talent agent, they are the ones to help get you the perfect job, they have the connections with the employers to get you directly in for an interview, so you’re not just one of hundreds of applications to come through their Seek job ad.
+A good recruiter is like a talent agent, they are the ones to help get you the perfect job, they have the connections with the employers to get you directly in for an interview, so you’re not just one of the hundreds of applications to come through their Seek job ad.

-They also sometime know about jobs that haven’t been advertised yet.
+They also sometimes know about jobs that haven’t been advertised yet.
 Recruiters also know their markets, they know how many jobs are available and realistic salary expectations for your experience and qualifications, they can also advise the types of jobs you could consider in smaller markets.